-They are actually a comfortable alternative to glasses: contact lenses are clearly more practical especially for sport, going out or when it is raining.
-But lenses are only suitable to a limited extent for people with dry eyes as they also irritate the already affected cornea.
+Contact lenses are clearly more practical than glasses – especially for sport, going out or when it is raining.
+But contact lenses are only suitable to a limited extent for people with dry eyes, as they also irritate the already affected cornea.
 In this case, it would make sense to use more eye lubricant.
-However, there are eye drops and eye drops – as a contact lens wearer, you should take certain points into account when buying them.
+What you should look for when buying eye drops if you wear contact lenses.

 With soft contact lenses, you should pay attention to the following:

 - Only use eye drops which are preservative-free.
-The aqueous composition of soft contact lenses absorbs harmful additives like a sponge, which can lead to localized overdosage and damage to the cornea.
+Aqueous material in soft contact lenses absorbs the potentially harmful additives like a sponge, which can lead to localised build up with possible damage to the cornea.

-- If possible, it is best to wear the lenses during the day using eye drops and then to nurse the eyes at night time with special ointments.
-VitA-POS® eye ointment supports the tear film during the night with vitamin A. The next morning, you can wear your lenses again as usual.
+- During the day, it is better to use eye drops when wearing contact lenses, and at night time to nurse the eye with special ointments (after removing the contact lenses).
+VitA POS® eye ointment supports the tear film during the night with vitamin A. The next morning, you can wear your lenses again as usual.

 - Additionally, a protein remover (loosens particularly stubborn deposits) can be used once a week.
 In this case, it is really important to rinse the lenses well before placing them in your eyes.
 It is easier to use multi-purpose solutions, which combine cleaning solution and protein remover in one.

-- Tip: contact lenses should never be rinsed with water alone.
+- Contact lenses should never be rinsed with water alone.
 This will not remove deposits and possible pathogens.

-People with dry eyes who still want to wear contact lenses should take comprehensive advise from an eye doctor or optician with regard to two things: the type of lens and the composition of the lubricating eye drops.
+People with dry eyes who still want to wear contact lenses should take comprehensive advice from an eye doctor or contact lens specialist with regard to two things: the type of contact lens and the composition of the lubricating eye drops.

-As a general rule: lenses, which are permeable to oxygen are best suited for people with dry eyes.
-If you wear soft lenses, you should make sure that your eye drops do not contain preservatives or phosphates and contain hyaluronan.
+As a general rule: lenses which are permeable to oxygen are best suited for people with dry eyes.
+If you wear soft contact lenses, you should make sure that your eye drops do not contain preservatives or phosphates and contain hyaluronan.